24 hour residential care

 Our housekeeping and maintenance teams take great pride in keeping the home clean, fresh, safe and looking at its best, which was particularly noted in our recent CQC inspection.

 At Faithfull House we can offer people a little day to day support amidst their full and independent lives right the way through to full residential care.
 Our manager leads a close knit team of carers to tailor care and support around resident’s needs and preferences.
 This ‘person-centred’ care is at the heart of our ethos.

 We offer specialist care in our Bluebell Suite for those who have a higher level of needs.
 It helps bridges the gap between residential and nursing care.
 It suits residents living with a wide range of conditions (such as dementia) who might otherwise feel lost in a larger home or find a busy environment overwhelming.
 This self-contained suite has its own lounge, dining rooms and accommodation with beautiful views over Suffolk Square.
-It has its own team of experienced staff (which were noted in the recent CQC report for their knowledge and care).
+It has its own dedicated team of experienced staff (which were noted in the recent CQC report for their knowledge and care).
 This calm and tranquil setting offers familiarity and continuity which gives extra reassurance and comfort to its residents.
 Activities are always one to one and include music therapy, cookery, massage and gentle exercise.
 Residents needing extra support flourish in this family-sized environment.